 When filming phonecalls, it is standard practice to film both sides separately and have the actors pretend they're having a phone call.
 At the end of Silence they hooked up the phone to the phone network and had Hopkins call from the set of another movie across the country.
 When Jodie Foster picks up the phone and Hopkins speaks back to her the look of surprise on her face is genuine.

+Life Imitates Art: In the book, the FBI approaches Johns Hopkins, a formerly known center for sex-reassignment surgery, for help tracking down Buffalo Bill.
+The institute refuses, objecting that this would give transgender people a bad name.
+After this exchange was cut from the movie, real-life activist groups made the same complaint about the film.
 In the book, the FBI was able to get what they needed by emphasizing that they didn't want names of people they'd approved for the surgery, but of people they'd rejected because they were not transgender.
 The diagnosis of Lecter's that they were going by pegged Buffalo Bill as more of a transsexual wannabe.

-Throw It In: Ft-ft-ft-ft-ft-ft.
+Throw It In!: Ft-ft-ft-ft-ft-ft.
 Hopkins threw this in as a joke at the end of the take (hence the long pause between the end of the line and when he actually starts the noises) but the director decided it was appropriately creepy and kept it.

 Louis Gossett Jr. auditioned for the part of Hannibal but claims he was turned down partly because they didn't want to make him a Scary Black Man.